CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 # What's changed?

 It's been 6 years since the introduction of Docker, and the containerisation paradigm has exploded in popularity.
-Small and large enterprises have adopted docker in production, especially after the popularisation of the orchestration system Kubernetes.
+Both small and large enterprises have adopted Docker, especially in tandem with the orchestration system Kubernetes.

 3 contributors turned into 1808 through the power of Open Source, each person bringing with them new ideas for the project.
-Eager to promote extensibility the [Open Container Initiative](https://www.opencontainers.org/) (OCI) was formed in 2015 to define an open standard around container formats and runtimes.
-The [image spec](https://github.com/opencontainers/image-spec) outlines the structure of a container image, and the [runtime spec](https://github.com/opencontainers/runtime-spec) describes an interface and behaviour that systems should adhere to in order to run containers on their platform.
-As a result of this, the community has developed a wide range of tools for container management including native containers, and ones isolated by a virtual machine.
+Eager to promote extensibility, the [Open Container Initiative](https://www.opencontainers.org/) (OCI) was formed in 2015 to define an open standard around container formats and runtimes.
+The [image spec](https://github.com/opencontainers/image-spec) outlines the structure of a container image, and the [runtime spec](https://github.com/opencontainers/runtime-spec) describes an interface and behaviour that implementations should adhere to in order to run containers on their platform.
+As a result, the community developed a wide range of projects for container management, from native containers to ones isolated by a virtual machine.
 With support from Microsoft, the industry now has OCI compliant native Windows containers as well.

 All of these changes have been reflected in the moby repo.
-With this new understanding of context, we can begin to deconstruct the many components of Docker 2019.
+With this historical context, we can begin deconstructing the components of Docker 2019.

 # How does Docker work in 2019?